Geek029/Covid-19-Analysis/README.md

 # Covid-19_Data_Exploration
-Analyzing the trend of infection, mortality and vaccination using MS SQL server.
+Analyzing the trend of infection rate, mortality rate and vaccination rate using MS SQL server.